From the Field

 BACK TO QUESTIONS

-What is World Vision doing to help in Yemen?
+What is World Vision doing to help impacted children and families in Yemen?

-In November 2019, World Vision began working with other agencies to provide aid for children in Yemen.
-Partnering with the Adventist Development and Relief Agency (ADRA), World Vision’s work in 2020 included the rehabilitation of septic tanks and community water systems, including 29 water access points in key regions.
-At least 25,942 individuals were able to get access to clean water, improved sanitation, and hygiene promotion services.
+In November 2019, World Vision began working alongside other agencies to support children in Yemen.
+Partnering with the Adventist Development and Relief Agency (ADRA), World Vision’s efforts in 2020 focused on rehabilitating septic tanks and community water systems, including 29 water access points in key regions.
+By 2023, we enabled 41,854 people to access clean water, improved sanitation, and hygiene promotion services.

-Through our partnership with Medair, in 2021 we began aiming to reach about 16,000 people with improved access to emergency health and nutrition assistance and programs.
-So far, we’ve reached 12,880 people — more than 50% of them children.
-We’re supporting five health centers and mobile health teams to distribute life-saving aid to families living in remote communities in South Yemen, where we’ll be able to support and strengthen life-saving treatment for acute malnutrition and promote healthier feeding practices among mothers, infants, and young children, as well as enabling free access to quality primary healthcare services at the community level.
+In 2023, through our partnership with Medair, we reached 52,709 people, including 25,902 children, with improved access to health, nutrition, child protection, and WASH programs.
+We’re supporting five health centers and mobile health teams to distribute lifesaving aid to families living in remote communities in South Yemen.
+These efforts are strengthening the treatment of acute malnutrition, promoting healthier feeding practices among mothers and young children, and ensuring free access to quality primary healthcare services at the community level.

-World Vision is dedicated to helping to protect the children of Yemen, and we continue to assess all our programs to best respond and support vulnerable children and their families.
+Dedicated to protecting the children of Yemen, World Vision continually assesses our programs to best respond and support vulnerable children and their families.

 BACK TO QUESTIONS